git-harry/rpc-extras/CONTRIBUTING.md

 ## Commits, release notes and pull requests
 ### Fixing a bug

-1. After the bug is triaged and prioritised, make the required changes.
+1. After the bug is triaged and moved over the point of commitment, make the required changes.
 New features, breaking changes and other patches of note must include a release note generated using the `reno tool`.
 Please see `Release Notes` for more information.
 2. Push changes directly to a branch on ```rpc-openstack``` in the ```rcbops``` github namespace (rather than a developers own fork).
 A pull request is then made from this branch to the ```master``` branch.
 3. Unless a bug is specific to a release branch (e.g. ```liberty-12.1```), commit fixes to the ```master``` branch before any potential backports.
 4. Bugs meeting backport criteria are backported to the release branches (e.g. ```liberty-12.1```) as appropriate.